blank

 Enrollment limited to 35 Waitlist available: N Mode of Instruction: In Person

-NOTE: For English majors, this course satisfies the requirement of a 200-level elective.
+NOTE: For majors, this course fulfills the requirement of an additional 100 level-course or a post 1800 requirement/elective/additional literature or film course.

 Enrollment limited to 18 Waitlist available: N Mode of Instruction: In Person